sjanel/aeronet/README.md

 - [ ] Server header (intentionally omitted to keep minimal)
 - [ ] Access-Control-* (CORS) helpers

+### Reserved Headers

+The library intentionally reserves a small set of response headers that user code cannot set directly on `HttpResponse` (fixed responses) or via `HttpResponseWriter` (streaming) because Aeronet itself manages them or their semantics would be invalid / ambiguous without deeper protocol features:

+Reserved now (assert if attempted in debug; ignored in release for streaming):

+- `Date` – generated once per second and injected automatically.
+- `Content-Length` – computed from the body (fixed) or set through `setContentLength()` (streaming).
+Prevents inconsistencies between declared and actual size.
+- `Connection` – determined by keep-alive policy (HTTP version, server config, request count, errors).
+User code supplying conflicting values could desynchronize connection reuse logic.
+- `Transfer-Encoding` – controlled by streaming writer (`chunked`) or omitted when `Content-Length` is known.
+Allowing arbitrary values risks illegal CL + TE combinations or unsupported encodings.
+- `Trailer`, `TE`, `Upgrade` – not yet supported by Aeronet; reserving them now avoids future backward-incompatible behavior changes when trailer / upgrade features are introduced.

+Allowed convenience helpers:

+- `Content-Type` via `contentType()` or `setHeader("Content-Type", ...)` in streaming.
+- `Location` via `location()` for redirects.

+All other headers (custom application / caching / CORS / etc.) may be freely set; they are forwarded verbatim.
+This central rule lives in a single helper (`HttpResponse::IsReservedHeader`).

 Performance / architecture

 - [x] Single-thread event loop (one server instance)